2013 Infiniti M Review

-Some competitors offer better fuel economy or a more comfortable ride, but reviewers say that the 2013 Infiniti M stands out with athletic performance and user-friendly tech features.
+Rivals offer better fuel economy or a more comfortable ride, but test drivers say that the 2013 Infiniti M stands out with athletic performance and user-friendly tech features.

-The 2013 Infiniti M is available with a choice of two engines and reviewers agree that while the base V6 offers ample power, the optional V8 makes the M exceptionally quick.
-A seven-speed automatic transmission is standard, and critics say that it offers seamless shifts around town, as well as quick, sporty gear changes in manual mode.
-The EPA reports that the 2013 M gets up to 18/26 mpg city/highway, which is a bit low for a V6-powered luxury large car.
-Most auto writers appreciate the Infiniti M’s athletic handling, noting that it corners and steers with precision.
-However, one critic says that some of the M’s German competitors provide a more enjoyable driving experience.
+The Infiniti M is available with a choice of two engines and test drivers agree that while the base V6 offers ample power, the optional V8 makes the M exceptionally quick.
+A seven-speed automatic transmission is standard, and auto writers say that it offers seamless shifts around town, as well as quick, sporty gear changes in manual mode.
+The EPA reports that the 2013 Infiniti M gets up to 18/26 mpg city/highway, which is a bit low for a V6-powered luxury large car.
+Most automotive critics appreciate the Infiniti M’s athletic handling, noting that it corners and steers with precision.
+However, one reviewer says that some of the M’s German competitors provide a more enjoyable driving experience.
 Additionally, some test drivers note that the M’s ride can be a bit harsh, particularly when optioned with larger wheels and a sport-tuned suspension.

 - "In terms of providing real sport and real luxury, the 2013 Infiniti M stands as the real deal." -- Edmunds

 - "The 2013 Infiniti M competes on price with the BMW 5 Series and the Mercedes-Benz E-Class but the Infiniti offers more standard features." -- Kelley Blue Book